adobe/aem-core-forms-components/ui.apps/src/main/content/jcr_root/apps/core/fd/components/form/dropdown/v1/dropdown/README.md

 6. `./required` - if set to `true`, this field will be marked as required, not allowing the form to be submitted until the field has a value
 7. `./requiredMessage` - defines the message displayed as tooltip when submitting the form if the value is left empty
 8. `./readOnly` - if set to `true`, the filed will be read only
+9. `./type` - defines the type of values(string, boolean, number) which can be accepted
+10. `./enum` - an array[] of type that defines  the available values for selection
+11. `./enumNames` - an array[] of strings that defines the display value of the enum
+12. `./enforceEnum` - defines whether a user can enter a value that is not present in the enum array.
+(Always set to `true` for dropdown).

 ## Client Libraries
-The component provides a `core.forms.components.textinput.v1` client library category that contains a JavaScript component.
+The component provides a `core.forms.components.dropdown.v1` client library category that contains a JavaScript component.
 It should be added to a relevant site client library using the `embed` property.

-It also provides a `core.forms.components.textinput.v1.editor` editor client library category that includes JavaScript handling for dialog interaction.
+It also provides a `core.forms.components.dropdown.v1.editor` editor client library category that includes JavaScript handling for dialog interaction.
 It is already included by its edit dialog.

 ## BEM Description
 ```
-BLOCK cmp-adaptiveform-textinput
+BLOCK cmp-adaptiveform-dropdown
-    ELEMENT cmp-adaptiveform-textinput__label
+    ELEMENT cmp-adaptiveform-dropdown__label
-    ELEMENT cmp-adaptiveform-textinput__widget
+    ELEMENT cmp-adaptiveform-dropdown__widget
-    ELEMENT cmp-adaptiveform-textinput__questionmark
+    ELEMENT cmp-adaptiveform-dropdown__questionmark
-    ELEMENT cmp-adaptiveform-textinput__shortdescription
+    ELEMENT cmp-adaptiveform-dropdown__shortdescription
-    ELEMENT cmp-adaptiveform-textinput__longdescription
+    ELEMENT cmp-adaptiveform-dropdown__longdescription
-    ELEMENT cmp-adaptiveform-textinput__errormessage
+    ELEMENT cmp-adaptiveform-dropdown__errormessage
 ```

 ## JavaScript Data Attribute Bindings

-Apply a `data-cmp-is="adaptiveFormTextInput"` attribute to the wrapper block to enable initialization of the JavaScript component.
+Apply a `data-cmp-is="adaptiveFormDropDown"` attribute to the wrapper block to enable initialization of the JavaScript component.

 The following attributes can be added to the same element to provide options:

 1. `data-cmp-required-message` - populated with requiredMessage from the component's edit dialog

-A `data-cmp-hook-adaptiveform-textinput="input"` attribute should be added to the input field or textarea so that the JavaScript is able to target it.